 - Target Internal Temperature: 205F

 While a pork butt comes from the UPPER shoulder of a hog and has the shoulder bone, the “picnic shoulder” comes from the LOWER side of the shoulder and has the elbow joint.
+The butt and the picnic combine to make a whole pork shoulder but the two cuts cook differently.

 You can tell the picnic cut from the butt pretty easy as it is not as squared up as a butt and is often sold with a layer of skin still attached.

-While you cook this cut in a similar manner as a butt there are a few things to keep in mind.
+While you cook this cut of meat in a similar manner as a butt there are a few things to keep in mind.
 I always remove the skin on a picnic shoulder to let the smoke and spices penetrate the meat.
 Also, there is not as much fat and connective tissue on this cut as on a butt and so it helps to inject this guy with some salt, sugar and apple juice.

 - Cook Time: 10 hours